 Dress your baby in sun-protective clothing, such as a lightweight, long-sleeved shirt and pants.
 In addition, make sure your baby always wears a wide-brimmed hat and sunglasses with UV protection.
 Minimize sunscreen use on children younger than six months old.
 Stay safe on hot days.

-Can an 8 week old wear sunscreen?
+Can a 2 month old wear sunscreen?

 Can 3 month old go in pool?

 Babies can go into water from birth. … Therefore, it’s generally best to wait until your baby is around 2 months old before you take them swimming.
 You don’t have to wait until your baby is immunised to take them swimming.
 If your baby is younger than 6 months, make sure the pool is heated to about 32° C.